Carlos Ott: Career

 Ott returned to Toronto from France in 1989.
 Ott joined the team designing and building the Canadian Broadcasting Centre project in downtown Toronto.
 The mixed-use complex contained a new CBC headquarters and broadcast centre, and commercial and retail components and was an important project in the conversion of rail lands and industrial lands.
 Ott designed the Simcoe Place commercial tower.
 The project is documented in the book A building goes up: the making of a skyscraper by Mary Gooderham.
 After his house in Toronto burned down, Ott designed and built his own unique office and house on Lytton Boulevard in Toronto, nicknamed by locals as the 'Hollywood Squares' for its matrix-like design.
 Ott had to overcome local opposition to its unique design.
 He continues to use it today when in Toronto.

 In 1992, Ott was selected by the Government of Canada to conceptualize a new Federal Courts Building in Ottawa, Canada in the Judicial Quarter.
 Ten years later, in 2003, it was announced that Ott's design would be constructed as the Pierre Elliot Trudeau Federal Courts Building.
 The Canadian Prime Minister at the time was Liberal Jean Chretien.
 It was planned to cost CA$151 million.
 However, this was cancelled by the subsequently elected Stephen Harper government, to be replaced by a memorial to victims of communism.
-The site has longed been planned for a federal courts building and there was an outcry over the memorial.
+The site had long been planned for a federal courts building and there was an outcry over the memorial.
 When the following government headed by Justin Trudeau government was elected, the memorial's site was moved to a different location and the site was re-designated for the Federal Courts building, although no final announcement to recommence the development process was made.
 The design remains in limbo and the site, estimated in value at CA$16 million, remains vacant.

 After Simcoe Place, the economy of Toronto faced a downturn.
 Ott's practice in collaboration with other architects expanded internationally.
 His next accomplishments followed, winning the competition for the Sophien and Hufeland Clinic in Weimar, Germany in 1993, completed in 1998.
 Ott won several competitions in the United Arab Emirates such as: the Sheikh Zayed Road Development Project (Abu Dhabi), the National Bank of Abu Dhabi Headquarters (Abu Dhabi), Etisalat Telecom & Administration Building (Abu Dhabi), Majid Al Futtaim Project (Dubai), Baniyas Road Development (Dubai), Offices for the Al-Futtaim Group (Dubai), the New Dubai Creek Hilton Hotel (Dubai).
 In 1993, Carlos Ott won several other competitions in Europe such as the Salle de Spectacles (Espace François-Mitterrand) in Mont-de-Marsan, France and the Thomson Headquarters Building, Offices and Laboratories in Geneva, Switzerland.